-Prefix query: Find all strings in \mathcal{R} that have S as a prefix.
-This is a special type of range query.

-Lcp (longest common prefix) query: What is the length of the longest prefix of the query string S that is also a prefix of some string in \mathcal{R} .
+- Prefix query: Find all strings in \mathcal{R} that have the query string S as a prefix.
+This is a special type of range query. - Lcp (longest common prefix) query: What is the length of the longest prefix of the query string S that is also a prefix of some string in \mathcal{R} .